Witness structures and immediate snapshot complexes: The motivation for the study of immediate snapshot complexes

-In this paper we are motivated by the standard distributed protocols for $n+1$ processes indexed $0,\dots,n$, where the protocol of $k$-th processor says to run $r_k$ rounds and then to stop.
+In this paper we are motivated by the standard full-information distributed protocols for $n+1$ processes indexed $0,\dots,n$, where the $k$-th process runs for $r_k$ rounds and then stops.
+When saying that the $k$-th process runs for $r_k$ rounds, what we actually mean is that the $k$-th process becomes active exactly $r_k$ times; each time it is included into some group of processes, which simultaneously become active and perform a write followed by a snapshot, as described above.
 Let the associate protocol complex be called $P(r_0,\dots,r_n)$.
 Our first contribution is to give a rigorous purely combinatorial definition of $P(r_0,\dots,r_n)$.
 To do this, we introduce new combinatorial objects, which we call {\it witness structures} and use them as a~language to define and to analyze this family of simplicial complexes.
-The special case $r_0=\dots=r_n=1$ corresponds to the so-called {\it standard chromatic subdivision} of a~simplex, which was previously considered in the literature, see, e.g., \cite{subd,view,HKR}, the cases where for some $i$, we have $r_i\geq 2$ are new.
-We note, that the iterated standard chromatic subdivision is a~very useful simplicial model to analyze solvability and complexity of distributed tasks, see, e.g., recent work on the weak symmetry breaking, \cite{wsb6, wsb12}.
+The special case $r_0=\dots=r_n=1$ corresponds to the so-called {\it standard chromatic subdivision} of a~simplex, which was previously considered in the literature, see, e.g., \cite{subd,HKR,view}.
+The cases where for some $i$, we have $r_i\geq 2$ are new.
+We note, that the iterated standard chromatic subdivision is related to the above mentioned IIS model, and has been a~very useful simplicial model to analyze solvability and complexity of distributed tasks, see, e.g., recent work on the weak symmetry breaking, \cite{paths,wsb6, wsb12,binom}.